-A fuchsia plant (Fuchsia spp.) needs mild winters to grow as a perennial.
-So you may think it would be perfect for Florida's warm climate.
-Because fuchsia is native to high altitudes, however, it also does best in a location with cool summers, which makes growing fuchsia in Florida a bit complicated but not impossible.
+Native to the high altitude regions of Central and South America, the fuchsia plant (Fuchsia spp.) requires mild winters to grow as a perennial.
+This might suggest to you that the plant would be perfect for Florida's warm climate.
+But this beauty is happiest and thrives best in locations with cool summers, which of course just don't occur in the Sunshine State.
+This makes fuchsia culture a bit complicated for Floridians, but not impossible.

 U.S. Department of Agriculture plant hardiness zones 8 through 11a cover Florida.
 The plant most people think of as fuchsia is a hybrid of two fuchsia species and commonly called ladies' eardrops (Fuchsia x hybrida), and it grows as a perennial in USDA zones 9 through 11, which include central and southern Florida.
 Other fuchsia species include the hardy fuchsia (Fuchsia magellanica), which is perennial in USDA zones 6 through 9 so grows well in northern and central Florida.

 Cultivars of ladies' eardrops and hardy fuchsia are available and may have different USDA zones from their parent plants.
 Because all climates in Florida are hot and humid in summer, the state's gardeners should choose heat-tolerant fuchsia cultivars.
 Usually, fuchsia varieties with orange or red flowers are more tolerant of heat and humidity than the ones with lighter-colored or blue flowers.